cafawo/WritingGuidelines/README.md

 ### Master / Bachelor Thesis

-The chair offers students the opportunity to write a bachelor or master thesis on current issues on the intersection of Financial Economics and Data Science.
-There are students are encouraged to propose their own topic.
-For this, a precise description of the topic wish and the research question is required to assess suitability and scientific feasibility.
+The chair offers students the opportunity to write a bachelor or master thesis on current issues at the intersection of Financial Economics and Data Science.
+Students are encouraged to propose their own topic.
+For this, a precise description of the  desired topic and research question is required to assess suitability and scientific feasibility.
 The thesis can be written in German or English.

 Bachelor theses are assigned through the Examination Office.
-Please refer to the Examination Office for detatiled information (See: [Information Examination Office](https://pruefungsamt.wiwi.uni-halle.de/abschlussarbeiten/)).
+Please refer to the Examination Office for detailed information (See: [Information Examination Office](https://pruefungsamt.wiwi.uni-halle.de/abschlussarbeiten/)).

 Students enrolled in the M.Sc. programs are not required to participate in any allocation process.
 If interested, students can directly approach us.